 Beyond his legal practice, Lee brings a strong sense of discipline and leadership from his time serving in the United States Army Reserves.
 As a Civil Affairs Sergeant with the 308th Civil Affairs Brigade, he worked in specialized roles supporting military and civilian operations.
 He is a two-time Army Achievement Medal recipient, a testament to his dedication and commitment to service.

-Outside of work, Lee enjoys staying active through running, biking, hiking, and snowboarding.
-A lifelong sports enthusiast, he follows motorsports and football with passion.
-He also loves traveling, exploring new restaurants, and spending quality time with his wife.
+Outside of work, Lee enjoys staying active through running, biking, hiking and snowboarding.
+He completed his first marathon in 2025 and has more planned in the near future.
+A lifelong sports enthusiast, he follows motorsports, football, and soccer with passion.
+He also loves traveling, exploring state and national parks, and spending quality time with his wife.

 Areas of Focus